bosonprotocol/docs.bosonprotocol.io/src/docs/advanced-topics/token-engineering.md

 **Stock & Flows**
 The Stock & Flow is a system diagram representing the relationship between different 'stocks' deposits of quantity and 'flows' the change between them.
-You can think of a stock as a reserve that if time stops will not move at all, a flow is the relationship between these different stocks as time passes, if time stops there will be nothing in the flows and the stocks will not change at all.
+You can think of a stock as a reserve that if time stops will not move at all;
+a flow is the relationship between these different stocks as time passes; if time stops there will be nothing in the flows and the stocks will not change at all.